Mamie Van Doren

-Mamie Van Doren (/ˈmeɪmi væn ˈdɔːrən/; born Joan Lucille Olander; February 6, 1931) is an American actress.
-A blonde bombshell, she is one of the "Three M's" along with Marilyn Monroe and Jayne Mansfield, who were friends (Note: Van Doren has stated that she was friends with both Monroe and Mansfield.
-However, she may have not had a great relationship with Mansfield, who likely considered Van Doren her "professional nemesis".
-Additionally, in the movie Las Vegas Hillbillies, which starred both Van Doren and Mansfield, Mansfield said she would not "share any screen time with the drive-in's answer to Marilyn Monroe".
-However, Van Doren has claimed that they had only one argument and the rest was made up by the press.) and contemporaries.
-In 1953 Van Doren, then named Joan Lucille Olander, signed a seven-year contract with Universal, who hoped that she would be their version of Monroe.
-She starred in teen dramas, exploitation, musical, comedy, and rock and roll films, amongst other genres, many of which have gone on to become cult classics.
+Mamie Van Doren (/ˈmeɪmi væn ˈdɔːrən/; born Joan Lucille Olander; February 6, 1931) is an American retired actress.
+The last living blonde bombshell from the Golden Age of Hollywood, she is one of the "Three M's", a group formed by Marilyn Monroe and Jayne Mansfield, who were contemporaries.
+In 1953, Van Doren, then named Joan Lucille Olander, signed a seven-year contract with Universal, which hoped that she would be their version of Monroe.
+She starred in teen dramas, exploitation, musical, comedy, and rock and roll films, among other genres, many of which have gone on to become cult classics.
 She was one of the leading sex symbols in the 1950s.

 Van Doren was born and raised in Rowena, South Dakota, but her parents moved to Sioux City, Iowa, and eventually to Los Angeles in 1942 before she married Jack Newman.
 In 1949, at the age of eighteen, she won Miss Palm Springs and Miss Eight Ball.
 As Miss Eight Ball, she was discovered by film producer Howard Hughes, who put her in the RKO films His Kind of Woman (1951), Two Tickets to Broadway (1951), and Jet Pilot (1957) in minor roles.
-In 1950 she was dating heavyweight boxer Jack Dempsey in New York City and was engaged to him.
+In 1950 she was dating the heavyweight boxer Jack Dempsey, over thirty-five years her senior, in New York City and was engaged to him.
 However, she left him to go back to Los Angeles.
-On January 20, 1953, Van Doren signed a contract with Universal, who wanted Van Doren to be Universal's equivalent of Monroe.
-While at Universal, Van Doren changed her name to Mamie Van Doren, with the "Van Doren" part coming from Universal telling Van Doren she was more Dutch than Swedish and the "Mamie" part coming from then First Lady Mamie Eisenhower.
+On January 20, 1953, Van Doren signed a contract with Universal, who wanted her to be Universal's equivalent of Monroe.
+While at Universal, Van Doren changed her name to Mamie Van Doren, the "Mamie" from then–First Lady Mamie Eisenhower and the "Van Doren" from Universal's telling Van Doren she was more Dutch than Swedish.